blink1073/oct2py/docs/source/installation.rst

 Library Installation
 --------------------
-You must have GNU Octave installed and in your PATH (see instructions below).
+You must have GNU Octave 3.6 or newer installed and in your PATH (see instructions below).
 Additionally, you must have the Numpy and Scipy libraries installed.
 On Windows, you can get the install files here_.

 The best way to install this library is by using pip_::